 It’s important to remember that a mortgage’s amortization period is different from a mortgage’s term.
 The difference between a mortgage term vs. mortgage amortization is that term is how long certain characteristics of your mortgage are valid for, while amortization is how long it will take to fully pay off your mortgage loan.

 As an example, your mortgage rate might be fixed for the duration of your term.
 Once your term is over, you will need to renew your mortgage for another term.
 On the other hand, your loan is amortized over a certain amortization period, which is different from the term.
 Your amortization period is how long it would take to pay off your loan if you made the same payment each month and didn’t make any prepayments.
 A typical amortization period in Canada is 25 years.
 This means that it would take 25 years to pay off your mortgage if you make the same payment each month and don’t make any mortgage prepayments.

 For a 30-year mortgage, the amortization period is 30 years.
 The mortgage term of a 30-year mortgage will be less than 30 years.
 A popular mortgage term option in Canada is 5 years.

-The maximum amortization period in Canada is 35 years for residential mortgages.
+The maximum amortization period offered by major lenders in Canada is 40 years for residential mortgages, with some lenders offering 35-year mortgages.
 However, some CMHC-insured commercial mortgages may have a maximum amortization of up to 50 years!
 That's a benefit that the CMHC rolled out as part of their multi-unit mortgage loan (MLI) Select offering.
 Otherwise, most commercial mortgages have a maximum amortization of 40 years.